ebrake/visav-health-platform/README.md

 2. Log in with your Heroku account: `heroku login`

-3. Add the Heroku remote in the root folder: `heroku git:remote -a healthplatform`
+3. Add the Heroku remote in the root folder: `git remote set-url heroku https://git.heroku.com/visav.git`

 ##### Environment Variables